Charlotte Mason curriculum

 Sample Weekly Plan

-Bible includes a study of the teachings of Jesus and scripture memory that coordinates with the teaching.
-In addition to narration, older students are encouraged to transcribe the parables into their Book of Commonplace.
+Bible includes the teachings of Jesus and scripture memory that coordinates with each teaching.
+In addition to narration, older students are encouraged to transcribe the teaching into their Commonplace Book.

 Without Doors: Modern America includes history lessons from the Civil War through September 11, 2001.
 The living history spine is engaging for families as they navigate through modern American history together.